rahulnautiyal1871/CRUD-NESTJS_API/README.md

 # CRUD-NESTJS_API

-#go to the directory of project
+#Go to the directory of project
-step 1st => npm start
+step 1st => run command => npm install

+#Start Application
+#Run this command to start this application =>  npm run start

 #description => TO CREATE A NEW USER
 #Method => POST